ajcrites/wp-mail-smtp/readme.txt

 * Initial approach, copying the wp_mail function and replacing it

 == Upgrade Notice ==

+= 0.9.1 =
+Test mail functionality was broken on upgrade to 3.2, now restored.

+= 0.9.0 =
+Low priority upgrade.
+Improves the appearance of the options page.

 = 0.8.7 =
 Very low priority update.
 Fixes a bug that causes a spurious error during activation.